|Pregnancy Week (Select):|

 Again ask why – ask specifically, is there a problem?
 What is the reason for the vaginal exam, what info they hope to obtain and how will it alter the labour management?

 It’s very important to ALWAYS remember that when you are in a hospital, no-one HAS TO DO ANYTHING!
 All treatment is by consent and patient choice ONLY.
 Policy is not law and procedure being done against your will is grounds to sue.
 Doctors / midwives need YOUR permission to do anything to your body.
 If they aren’t convinced there is a good reason for a procedure then decline it.

 Find out what BellyBelly Forum members think about vaginal exams and if they’d accept or refuse them here: Vaginal Exams / Internal Exams – How Do You Feel About Them?

-Become a fan of BellyBelly on Facebook here or add Kelly as a friend (frequently adding articles and stories) here.
+Become a fan of BellyBelly on Facebook here.
 BellyBelly is also on Twitter.
 Please note that all of my suggestions and advice are of a generalised nature only and are not intended to replace advice from a qualified professional.